Z5T1/isidore/doc/query.md

     >

-Additionally, the inventory can be printed in YAML or JSON format by specifying a format as the second argument like so:
+Additionally, the inventory can be printed in human friendly, YAML or JSON format by specifying a format as the second argument like so:

+    > show inventory human
+    [output ommitted]
     > show inventory yaml
     [output ommitted]
     > show inventory json